fossasia/eventyay-tickets/doc/administrator/installation.rst

 Step 3: Package dependencies
 ----------------------------

-To build and run pretalx, you will need the following debian packages beyond the dependencies mentioned above::
+To build and run pretalx, you will need the following Debian packages beyond the dependencies mentioned above::

     # apt-get install git build-essential python3-virtualenv libssl-dev gettext libmysqlclient-dev